What do you mean by unusual baby names?

 7. We want something just a little different.

-It’s true – respelling a popular name can make it look a little different while it still sounds familiar.
-Your daughter might be one of three girls called Addie at her school, but if she’s the only Addyson, is that enough to satisfy?
-Is it okay to name your son Jax if your cousin has already used Jack?
+It’s true – respelling a popular name can make it look a little different.
+Your daughter might be one of three girls called Ellie at her school, but if she’s the only Ellasyn, is that enough to satisfy?
+Does Jax strike you as fresher than classic, well-worn Jack?
 For many parents, the answer is yes.

-The trouble here is that different spellings do catch on.
-Jaxon and Aubree ranked in the US Top 100 in 2011.
-Kaitlyn, Aiden, and Madelyn have sailed past the more authentic Caitlin, Aidan, and Madeline – or Madeleine.
+One pitfall: different spellings do catch on.
+Kaitlyn, Aiden, Zoey, and Madelyn eclipsed Caitlin, Aidan, Zoe, and Madeline – or Madeleine.
 There’s no guarantee that your slightly different spelling isn’t the next big thing.